 The barcode contains both Admin and server passwords.
 If you need to share settings in a public way, you can consider excluding passwords by tapping the bottom of the screen then leave the checkboxes next to each instance blank.

-- Click on account menu
+- Click on the account menu

 - On the page that will open, click on Add Project

 - The screen where you are required to scan the barcode will open.
-Scan the barcode provided and you will automatically authenticated to the account.
+Scan the barcode provided and you will automatically be authenticated to the account.
 After a successful scan you will get a notification that Switched to odk.ona.io has been added as shown in the screenshot below.